-This modern stud farm was founded in 1947 and features about 100 Haflinger horses.
+The modern stud farm Haflinger Fohlenhof Ebbs was founded in 1947 and features about 100 Haflinger horses.

-A visit in the Haflinger Foal Farm (Haflinger Fohlenhof Ebbs) is also possible when the weather is bad, as most of the attractions are sheltered.
-However, while watching their children doing horseriding, parents can simply sit back and relax in the "Reiterstube" tavern and enjoy a snack.
-On February 1, 2013, in Ebbs the World Haflinger Federation (Weltverband der Haflinger) was founded, an organisation that also comprises South Tyrol (seat of the European Haflinger Horse Breeders Association) and North Tyrol (seat of the World Haflinger Association).
+A visit in the Haflinger Foal Farm is also possible when the weather is bad, as most of the attractions are sheltered.
+On February 1, 2013, in Ebbs the World Haflinger Federation was founded, an organisation that also comprises South Tyrol (seat of the European Haflinger Horse Breeders Association) and North Tyrol (seat of the World Haflinger Association).

 Despite careful control we cannot guarantee the correctness of the provided data.

 € 5.00 children and young people (5-16 years)

 Guided tours on reservation.
 Leashes are compulsory for dogs.

 The Ebbs Haflinger Foal Farm stays open all year round.